STOPOVER

 Meet your guide upon pickup in your hotel and begin a day's excursion of Ganghwado, such a fascinating island that is often called a microcosm of Korean history.
 Due to its strategic location, Ganghwado has historically been one of the first targets of many foreign attacks particularly in the late 19th century when Korea unsuccessfully sought to maintain its status as a "Hermit Kingdom".

-Jeondeungsa is up next.
-It is an active Buddhist temple dating back to 381 providing a glimpse into Buddhist culture.
+Your first visit is Jeondeungsa - an active Buddhist temple dating back to 381 providing a glimpse into Buddhist culture.
 The temple came into prominence during the late Goryeo period (918-1392) when King Gojong commissioned the famous Tripitaka Koreana wood blocks to be carved there which are now preserved in Haeinsa temple.
 Check out tiny human figures, one at each corner in the eaves of the main worship hall.
 One version says that the forsaken carpenter carved his two-timing girl up in the rafters, eternally bearing the burden of her deceitfulness.
 Displayed on the courtyard is a Chinese bell dating back to 1097, that is designated a Korean treasure.

 Ganghwa History Museum provides glimpse into the historical records of the entire spectrum of Korean existence, from the mythical foundation of Korea to the opening port to the outside World marked by Ganghwado Treaty signed in February 1876.
 On the nearby ground sits a huge Ganghwa Jiseokmyo Dolmen.
 This 53-ton capstone of 6.4 meters long, 5.2 meters wide and 1-meter thick rests on two sturdy supporting prop stones.
 This prehistoric dolmen including many others in Gochang and Hwasun has been registered by UNESCO in December 2002 as a World Heritage for their archaeological value.